DataDog/apps/docs/en/design-guidelines.md

 * Use toggles over checkboxes if only one item can be selected.
 * Use toggles over radio buttons if there are only two options the user could select from. e.g. on vs off.
 * Use toggles to immediately activate or deactivate something.
 * Toggles should be easily identifiable.
-It should be visible at a glance if a toggle has been selected, and it should be more visually prominent than unselected items.
+It should be visible at glance if a toggle has been selected, and it should be more visually prominent than unselected items.

 ### Toasts*
 Toasts display brief, temporary notifications (usually a success or error feedback).
 They are meant to be noticed without disrupting a user's experience or requiring an action to be taken.